Attendance / Reporting Absence

 When does my child need to be in School?

-Every child should attend every day that they are required to attend.
+Regular attendance is fundamental to the future success of children.
+We expect pupils to be in school for every session of the school day and for every day that the school is open to pupils.
 Your child should be at school by 9am but not before 8.45am, unless they are attending breakfast club, to be ready to go into class at 8.45am.
 The register is taken twice a day.
 Morning registration is at 9am.
 It is the parent’s responsibility to ensure they are aware of term dates.

 What happens if my child is late?